 Start composing and recording; write your own original compositions and re-write music for existing games that you can record and share with others.
 You will learn from doing this.
-And you can build your sound portfolio which will impress admissions tutors and employers.
+And you can build your music portfolio, which will impress admissions tutors and employers.

 Re-record your own music and foley for the games that you play.
 Share with games and music communities online.